michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0059.md

 - n: mental turmoil
 - n: an entertainment that provokes pleased interest and distracts you from worries and vexations
 ### Family
+- distraction: distractions+
-distraction: distractions+;distract: distracted, distracting, distraction, distracts;distracted: distractedly
+- distract: distracted, distracting, distraction, distracts
+- distracted: distractedly
 ### Examples
 - Such a minor delay may be caused by any minimal distraction: a sudden noise, a quick glance at the phone or a random thought.
 - However, Orcutt said distraction is dire enough to warrant legislation.